WhosNickDoglio/WhosNickDoglio/README.md

 😄 Pronouns: he/him

 I am a Software Engineer based in NY currently working on the Mobile Application Platform team at [Zillow](https://www.zillow.com/) (Previously at [Nextdoor](https://nextdoor.com/), [Vimeo](https://vimeo.com/) and [Verizon Wireless](https://www.verizon.com/)).
-As an engineer I'm passionate about building tooling to maximize develoepr productivity, dependency injection and design systems.
+As an engineer I'm passionate about building tooling to maximize developer productivity, dependency injection and design systems.

 <!--